 For the Asian Ramen Salad:

-- Ramen Noodles – Use uncooked ramen for crunch (I love Organic Ramen, but any kind works, flavor doesn’t matter, we’re not using the packet).
+- Ramen Noodles – Use uncooked ramen for crunch (I love Organic Ramen, but any kind works, flavor doesn’t matter, skip the seasoning packet).

 - Nuts & Seeds – You’ll need slivered almonds (sliced works too) and sesame seeds for crunchy, nutty flavor!